osilander/bonito_benchmarks/README.md

 error per window across the genome.
 This is plotted as a phred-based q-score (e.g. q50 means 1 error every 100,000 base pairs).

 ### No polishing
 First, the results with no polishing at all ("none").
-Each point indicates the quality score within a 250 Kbp window. `bonito 0.3.5` is indicated as *b0.3*; `guppy 4.5.2` is indicated as *g4.0*.
+Each point in the plot below indicates the quality score within a 250 Kbp window. `bonito 0.3.5` is indicated as *b0.3*; `guppy 4.5.2` is indicated as *g4.0*.
 There are two models for guppy, *fast* (fast) amd *high accuracy* (hac).
-In addition, for each set of `guppy` basecalls with `.fastq` scores, there is a matching dataset that has been filtered for high quality reads using `filtlong` as indicated above.
+In addition, for each set of `guppy` basecalls with `.fastq` scores, there is a matching dataset that has been filtered for high quality (hq) reads using `filtlong` as indicated above.

 In a 250 Kbp windown, the maximum q-score is 54 ( log10(2.5e5)\*10 ).
 The `flye` assembly basecalled with `bonito` is the clear winner.
 However, during `flye` assembly there is a polishing step built-in.